 The evolution of in-car speech recognition systems will be a driver in both convenience and safety.
 Removing the distraction of looking at your car’s device while driving allows for a heads-up display, so motorists can keep their eyes on the road.
 Similarly, the ability to navigate to a precise location is going to become increasingly important as consumer expectations continue to rise.

 Mercedes-Benz is the first automobile manufacturer to integrate what3words into its head unit.
 All new A-Class vehicles have the technology built into their infotainment system, and 700,000 vehicles already on the road were able to prompt an over-the-air update to become what3words enabled.
 This means, for the first time in a car, navigation destinations can be entered and searched for with the help of 3-word addresses.
 Our prediction is the use of what3words in this way will become a new global standard, redefining the way we navigate.

 Which application of 3-word addressing are you particularly proud of and why?

 It’s difficult to call out one particular partner, but the Mercedes-Benz integration was a huge achievement for us and we expect to see our technology integrated by more global brands of a similar caliber over the next couple of years.
 The process was also extremely fast, with conception to implementation taking only around six months.

 We are continually inspired by what people are doing with our technology – from individuals to large businesses, governments, and NGO’s.
 Being able to supply technology to those working in disaster response zones, such as NATO and the Red Cross, has been incredibly rewarding.

 Patrick Gälweiler is senior digital content and social media manager for Nuance’s automotive business.
-Prior to joining the Nuance team, Patrick spent almost eight years in public relations, corporate and marketing communications with strong focus on B2B automotive communications.
+Prior to joining the Nuance team, Patrick spent years in public relations, corporate and marketing communications with a strong focus on B2B automotive communications.